University of Texas MD Anderson Cancer Center

 Objectives of the Program:

 This unique, multispecialty fellowship is designed to provide a solid foundation for a career in academic endocrine surgery.
-The program is a collaborative effort between the Departments of Surgical Oncology and Head and Neck Surgery at an academic cancer center.
+The program is a collaborative effort within the Department of Surgical Oncology that focuses on multidisciplinary care at a large academic cancer center.
 The fellowship's mission is to provide training through three primary modalities:

-1) Clinical exposure.
+1. Clinical exposure.
 The fellow will have a graded clinical experience through an apprentice model with expert faculty in the operating room and the outpatient clinic.
-Along with the dedicated time on the Surgical Endocrinology and Head and Neck services, the fellow will have 4 months of clinical experience in nonsurgical areas working one-on-one with faculty who are international leaders in their disciplines.
+Along with the dedicated time on the Surgical Endocrinology, Head and Neck, and HPB services, the fellow will have 2 months of clinical experience in nonsurgical areas working one-on-one with faculty who are international leaders in their disciplines.

 Highlights of the Fellowship:

-The fellow will spend 7 months working with the Surgical Endocrinology faculty (Dr. Sarah Fisher, Dr. Paul Graham, Dr. Elizabeth Grubbs, Dr. Jeffrey Lee, Dr. Nancy Perrier) and 1 month working with the Head and Neck Surgery faculty (Dr. Mark Zafereo and Dr. Jennifer Wang).
+The fellow will spend 8 months working with the Surgical Endocrinology faculty (Dr. Sarah Fisher, Dr. Paul Graham, Dr. Elizabeth Grubbs, Dr. Jeffrey Lee, Dr. Nancy Perrier), 1 month working with the Head and Neck Surgery faculty (Dr. Mark Zafereo and Dr. Jennifer Wang), and 1 month with HPB services.
 Advanced surgical techniques, particularly retroperitoneal and laparoscopic adrenalectomy, minimally invasive parathyroidectomy, reoperative cervical procedures, and surgical treatment of advanced thyroid tumors, will be part of the surgical curriculum.

 Fellows will have broad exposure to endocrine neoplasias and will participate in several separate weekly multidisciplinary case-based and research conferences with themes such as advanced thyroid cancer, general endocrine neoplasia, parathyroid and adrenal diseases, genetics, and neuroendocrine pancreas and carcinoid tumors.